Hygge Interior Design — 10 Ways to Embrace The Danish Concept of Simplicity & Contentment

 (Image credit: Unsplash)

 Hygge is all about conjuring those warm fuzzies, so adding personal style elements that make you happy is a big part of it.
-“Be sure to include pieces that hold emotional value and tell a story,” says Pia - for example, mementos of your favorite childhood moments or travels abroad.
+“Be sure to include pieces that hold emotional value and tell a story,” says Pia — for example, mementos of your favorite childhood moments or travels abroad.
+Create a gallery wall of memorabilia that puts a smile on your face.

-Or, she adds, “Buy things that remind you of something beautiful such as an antique wardrobe because you loved reading The Lion, The Witch & The Wardrobe as a child.
+Or, she adds, “Buy things that remind you of something beautiful, such as an antique wardrobe because you loved reading The Lion, The Witch & The Wardrobe as a child.
 Miss your family?
 Hang up more photos of your loved ones.
 All these objects will help your home feel warm and welcoming rather than cold and soulless.”

 table set with fruit and candles